This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Every traveller should do a USA road trip at least once in their life.

-The US is the absolute best country for road tripping.
+The United States is the absolute best country for roadtrippers.
 It’s big but very drivable and the roads are excellent.

 There is such a huge amount of diversity in America.
 Each state feels very different from the next, both in landscape and in culture.

-After road-tripping in the US for more than a year, we’ve still only covered about 60% of the States but we’ve learnt a few things about travelling in the country along the way, because as it turns out, planning a USA road trip isn’t east.
+After road-tripping in the US for more than a year, we only covered about 60% of the States but we’ve learnt a few things about travel in USA along the way, because as it turns out, planning a USA road trip isn’t east.

-We’ve been road-tripping in the US for over a year and we’ve still only covered 30 states!
-By the time we finish travelling we will probably be up to around 40.
+We were road-tripping in the US for over a year and still only covered 30 states!
+By the time we finished travelling we only hit around 40.

 If you’re limited on time, pick a section of the country rather than trying to cover a lot of ground.